IMPHNEN/imphnen-frontend-service/README.md

 ## How to contribute

 1. Fork the repository and clone it locally.
-2. Create a new branch for new feature or fix:
+2. Create a new branch for a new feature or fix:
    ```sh
    git checkout -b feat/nama-fitur
    ```